aafulei/cppp5e/06-functions/README.md

 The loop reads from `cin` until end-of-file or the `sought` string is found.

-It might not be a good use of `assert` to check the `cin` state, because when `NDEBUG` is defined in the release environment, this guard would be gone.
+It might not be a good use of `assert` to ensure the `cin` state, because when `NDEBUG` is defined in the release environment, this guard would be gone.

 ## Section 6.6 Function Matching